 Copenhagen, which was also the European Green Capital 2014, is the first city in the world to adopt a planet-cooling mandatory green roof policy, and was appointed to be the World’s first Bike City from 2008-2011 by the International Cycling Union (UCI).

 Eco-friendly Copenhagen hotels

-There certainly is no shortage of sustainability-minded hotels and accommodation providers in Copenhagen, which care a great deal about the environment.
-More than half the hotels in the capital have an environmental plan regarding water, laundry, house cleaning, waste, energy consumption, food, smoking, indoor climate, and administration.
+There certainly is no shortage of sustainability-minded hotels and accommodation providers in Copenhagen.
+More than half of the hotels in the capital have an environmental plan regarding water, laundry, house cleaning, waste, energy consumption, food, smoking, indoor climate, and administration.
 In 2013 an impressive 71% of all hotel rooms in Copenhagen were eco-certified.

 Crowne Plaza Copenhagen Towers

 “Hotel Crowne Plaza Copenhagen Towers in Copenhagen is one of the leading sustainable hotels in Denmark and has welcomed guests from all over the world since it opened in 2009.
 Our spacious and elegant rooms are furnished with Paustian furniture and have views across the whole of the Ørestad region and in towards Copenhagen.
 The hotel is ideal for business travellers or visitors enjoying a weekend stay or short break.
 25 floors of luxury accommodation join up with sustainability.”

 “Hotel Alexandra is a small authentic boutique hotel with a deep passion for guest care and Danish mid-century furniture design.
 Hotel Alexandra lives life on the very doorstep to the centre of the bustling Copenhagen city.
 Stay in Danish iconic rooms, such as the Finn Juhl suite, the Verner Panton suite, the Arne Jacobsen Deluxe room and many others.”